godspeedsystems/gs-plugins/plugins/salesforce-as-datasource-as-eventsource/README.md

 A brief description of how to use Salesforce plug-in in our godspeed framework as Data Source as Event Source.

+**Note:** This Salesforce plugin is both a datasource (via its API) and an eventsource (to listen on Salesforce events).
+Learn more about [datasource-as-eventsource type plugins](https://godspeed.systems/docs/microservices-framework/event-sources/create-custom-event-source#datasource-as-eventsource).

+As explained in the link shared just before, in order to use Salesforce as an eventsource, you will need to set up the datasource as well.
+This plugin uses the Salesforce [Node.js SDK](https://jsforce.github.io/).
+If you want to call Salesforce APIs via REST, then you should not use this plugin.
+For that, you can use the [Axios plugin](https://github.com/godspeedsystems/gs-plugins/tree/main/plugins/axios-as-datasource).
 ## Steps to use Salesforce plug-in in godspeed framework:

 ## How to Use